pzq123456/EVChargerSite/team.md

   <VPTeamPageTitle>
     <template #title>Our Team</template>
     <template #lead>
-      The development of the Global EV Data project is led by a team of researchers and developers.
+     The Global EV Data Initiative is led by <a href="https://thetipteam.editorx.io/website/">The TIP Research Group</a> at the The Hong Kong Polytechnic University (PolyU), which is an interdisciplinary research group focusing on Technology innovation, Infrastructure planning and Policy making in Smart Cities
     </template>
   </VPTeamPageTitle>